estera11/demoSoftwareQuality/README.md

 - standardDev created in order to find the standard deviation for a question

-Late in the development cycle I have come to realize I missused the git flow process and missed the implementation of the develop branch and I was merging the branches straight in master.
+Late in the development cycle I have come to realize I missused the git flow process and missed the implementation of the develop branch and I was merging the branches straight in master.This is a mistake I learned from and I will take in consideration in the future.

 ## Code-review checklist